Fill form to unlock content

-Centered around its edge-to-cloud Healthcare platform, Cisco works with an ecosystem of partners to improve outcomes across these challenge areas.
+Centered around its edge-to-cloud Healthcare platform, Cisco works with an ecosystem of suppliers to improve outcomes across these challenge areas.
 The solution infrastructure is based on five domains: connectivity, mobility, collaboration, data center, and security (Figure 1).

 On the clinician side, Cisco eases communication and collaboration between the clinical care team and other departments with help from its hardware and software partners.
 For example, in partnership with Apple the two companies delivered an advanced communication solution for Parkview Medical Center in Colorado.

 Parkview’s previous system was unreliable and resulted in dropped calls and problems connecting to the internet.
 To address these problems, Cisco provided a solid wireless infrastructure, while Apple delivered security and simplicity for users with iPhones and iPads.
 With bar code scanning to convey medication lists and other important information, clinicians can now move easily from room to room.